December Beekeeping UK – Fondant, Oxalic Acid and Winter Care

 - Strong unpleasant smells around a specific hive, or obvious equipment damage.

 If you are concerned, seek advice from your association or a local inspector where appropriate.
-Our pages on Bee Diseases and Hive Hygiene are good background reading for the quieter months.
+Winter signs can be confusing — starvation, damp, stress, dysentery-like staining and disease do not always look the same from outside the hive — so it helps to compare the Bee Health Checker, Other Conditions and Bee Diseases before drawing conclusions.
+Hive Hygiene is also useful background reading for the quieter months.

 Suggested winter timelines and checks